MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/custom-game-servers.md

 ### Getting started

-To get started, you will need to ensure that your server build is compatible with **Windows Server 2012 R2**, and that the server utilizes the API calls needed to inform the PlayFab matchmaker of when players join and leave - **[RedeemMatchmakerTicket](xref:titleid.playfabapi.com.server.matchmaking.redeemmatchmakerticket)** and **[NotifyMatchmakerPlayerLeft](xref:titleid.playfabapi.com.server.matchmaking.notifymatchmakerplayerleft)**.
+To get started, you will need to ensure that your server build is compatible with **Windows Server 2012 R2**, and that the server utilizes the **API** calls needed to inform the PlayFab Matchmaker of when players join and leave - **[RedeemMatchmakerTicket](xref:titleid.playfabapi.com.server.matchmaking.redeemmatchmakerticket)** and **[NotifyMatchmakerPlayerLeft](xref:titleid.playfabapi.com.server.matchmaking.notifymatchmakerplayerleft)**.

-Since the PlayFab Matchmaker is used as part of server discovery, it's important to make sure the server is providing the playFab service with up-to-date information on the users in a given session.
+Since the PlayFab Matchmaker is used as part of server discovery, it's important to make sure the server is providing the PlayFab service with up-to-date information on the users in a given session.

 ### Command Line parameters

 In designing your server, the following parameters will be available as part of your command line input:

-- **game_id** - a unique numeric identifier for the server instance being created (usually referred to as the **LobbyId** in API calls).
+- **game_id** - a unique numeric identifier for the server instance being created (usually referred to as the **LobbyId** in **API** calls).
 - **game_build_version** - a string specifying the build version (the same string you specified for the **Build ID** in PlayFab).
 - **game_mode** - a string value for the specific game mode being started – defined in **ModifyMatchmakerGameModes**.
 - **server_host_domain** - a string value of the URI of the **AWS** host (the **IP Address**).
 - **server_host_port** - a numeric value of the port for communication with this game instance.
 - **server_host_region** - a string value of the region in which this instance is operating.
-- **playfab_api_endpoint** - a string value of the base URI for the endpoint that this instance must use for any API calls to the PlayFab service – as described in the Web API documentation.
+- **playfab_api_endpoint** - a string value of the base URI for the endpoint that this instance must use for any **API** calls to the PlayFab service – as described in the Web **API** documentation.
-- **title_secret_key** - a string value of the Title Secret Key that the server must use for PlayFab API calls which use the Secret Key for authentication.
+- **title_secret_key** - a string value of the title secret key that the server must use for PlayFab **API** calls, which use the secret key for authentication.
 - **custom_data** - a string value containing any custom data specified by the developer.
 - **log_file_path** - a string value for the directory where the server log file must be written, so that it can be collected by the PlayFab service upon completion of the instance.
 - **output_files_directory_path** - a string value for the directory where any other output files must be written, so that they can be collected by the PlayFab service upon completion of the instance.